ceph/ceph/doc/dev/corpus.rst

  archive/$version/forward_incompat/$type

-The presense of a file indicates that new versions of code cannot decode old objects across that $version (this is normally the case).
+The presence of a file indicates that new versions of code cannot decode old objects across that $version (this is normally the case).